-ECON Policy 3.1.3 The District shall explore and promote the creation of habitat mitigation promote conservation awareness and enjoyment of the Bay.
+ECON Policy 3.1.3 The District shall explore and promote the creation of habitat mitigation public agencies, academic institutions, nonprofits, or private industry to promote conservation awareness and enjoyment of the Bay.

 For policies related to mitigation banks, refer to ECO Goal 1 (Chapter 3.3, Ecology Element).